AleksHuc/DF-Labs/en/lab5/lab5.md

 ### 2. Analysis of logs

 Logs in the operating system allow us to record events, warnings and errors that occur during execution.
 Instead of having a description of what happened, we have `Event ID` and `Event Type`, which enable pre-defined and structured notifications that also enable localization.
 The `Event ID` and `Event Type` lists vary from system to system and are specific to each individual system.
-To understand `Event ID` and `Event Type` correctly, we need a copy of the entire system with all [DLL](https://en.wikipedia.org/wiki/Dynamic-link_library) files.
+To understand `Event ID` and `Event Type` correctly, we need a copy of the entire system with all [DLL (Dynamic-link library)](https://en.wikipedia.org/wiki/Dynamic-link_library) files.
 However, if we are on the system that created the events, then we can access them through the `Eventviewer` tool by clicking on the `Start` menu, then `Run` and typing `eventvwr` and pressing `Enter`.

 ![Graphic interface for log management.](images/lab5-vbox9.png)